Physical Education, PSHE & RSE

 One of the four strands of the Church of England Vision for Education is dignity and respect.
 Part of this vision is to create a culture where children can grow to be content, living well in their own skin, and happy for others for the skin they’re in.
 This happens best in a culture of love that accepts, forgives and keeps faith with children and young people as they explore questions of identity and selfhood.

-Our curriculum is based around Twinkl Life’s PSHE and Citizenship to support teaching, however this is not enforced and can be adapted as necessary.
+Our curriculum is based around Twinkl Life’s PSHE and Citizenship to support teaching, and can be adapted as necessary.
 Twinkl Life’s PSHE and Citizenship scheme of work aims to equip children with essential skills for life.
 It aims to develop the whole child through lessons that develop the knowledge, skills and attributes children need to protect and enhance their wellbeing.
 Through these lessons, children will learn how to stay safe and healthy, build and maintain successful relationships and become active citizens, responsibly participating in society around them

 Twinkl Life’s PSHE and Citizenship resources are fully in line with the Learning Outcomes and Core Themes provided by the PSHE Association Programme of Study which is widely used by schools in England and is recommended and referred to by the DfE in all key documentation relating to PSHE provision in schools.
 This scheme of work covers all of the required objectives and follows the three core areas of Health and Wellbeing, Relationships and Living in the Wider World.
 The scheme of work fulfils the requirements of 2020 Statutory Relationships and Health Education, setting these learning intentions in the context of a broad and balanced PSHE curriculum.